Yingshang County

 Yingshang County (颍上县 (潁上縣, Yǐngshàng Xiàn)) is a county in the northwest of Anhui province, China.
 It is under the jurisdiction of the prefecture-level city of Fuyang.
 The Huai River, which frequently floods, forms part of the county's southern border.

-Yingshang is an agricultural county with wheat and rice are the main crops, with a million tons of food produced each year from 2007 to 2016.
+Yingshang is an agricultural county with wheat and rice as the main crops, and a million tons of food produced each year from 2007 to 2016.

 The county has proven iron ore reserves registering in the hundreds of millions of tons.
 Coal reserves are estimated at 100 million tons.